Geometrically and diagrammatically maximal knots: Guts and lower volume bounds

 \begin{define} We call a 2--tangle {\em knotty} if it is nontrivial, and not a (portion of a) single twist region; i.e.\ not a rational tangle of type $n$ or $1/n$ for $n\in\Z$.
 We will say that $K_n$ contains a {\em cycle of tangles} if $K_n$ contains a visible Conway sphere with a knotty tangle on each side. \end{define}

 For any link that contains a cycle of tangles, one of its two Tait graphs has a $2$--vertex cut set coming from the regions on either side of a tangle.
-On the other hand, the Tait graphs of $\W$ are both the square lattice, which is $4$--connected.
+On the other hand, the Tait graphs of $\W$ are both the square grid, which is $4$--connected.
 So $\W$ has no cycle of tangles.

+Recall that a diagram is \emph{prime} if any simple closed curve meeting the diagram exactly twice, transversely in the interiors of edges, contains no crossings on one side.
+A diagram is \emph{twist--reduced} if any simple closed curve meeting the diagram exactly twice in crossings, running directly through the crossing to the region on the opposite side, bounds a (possibly empty) string of bigon regions of the diagram on one side.

-\begin{lemma} Let $K$ be a link diagram that is prime, alternating, and twist-reduced with no cycle of tangles, with red and blue checkerboard surfaces.
+\begin{lemma} Let $K$ be a link diagram that is prime, alternating, and twist--reduced with no cycle of tangles, with red and blue checkerboard surfaces.
 Obtain a new link diagram $K_R$ (resp. $K_B$) by removing red (resp. blue) bigons from the diagram of $K$ and replacing adjacent red (resp. blue) bigons in a twist region with a single crossing in the same direction.
-Then the resulting diagram $K_R$ (resp. $K_B$) is prime, alternating, and twist-reduced with no cycle of tangles. \end{lemma}
+Then the resulting diagram $K_R$ (resp. $K_B$) is prime, alternating, and twist--reduced with no cycle of tangles. \end{lemma}

 \begin{proof} Because twist regions bounding red bigons are replaced by a single crossing in the same direction, the diagram of $K_R$ remains alternating.
 If it is not prime, there would be a simple closed curve $\gamma$ meeting the diagram transversely twice in two edges, with crossings on either side.
 Because the closed curve $\gamma$ does not meet crossings, we may re-insert the red bigons into a small neighborhood of the crossings of $K_R$ without meeting $\gamma$.
 Then $\gamma$ gives a simple closed curve in the diagram of $K$ meeting the diagram twice with crossings on either side, contradicting the fact that $K$ is prime.